Do expats from Nebraska still need to pay state taxes?

 1) Establish new residency

 • Secure a Residential Address: Obtain a residential address in your new location.
 This is the first and most critical step in establishing a new domicile.
-You can use a domicile service that can provide you with a residential address, assist with mail forwarding, and help establish your new residency.

 • File a Declaration of Domicile if required: Some states, like Florida, require a formal declaration to confirm your new domicile.